Fertilizers and Abiotic Stress – Strengthening Crop Resilience Against Climate Extremes

 - Micronutrient Supplementation

-- Zinc, manganese, and boron support antioxidant defense and reproductive resilience.
+Zinc, manganese, and boron enhance stress enzymes and reproductive health.

-- Iron and copper promote chlorophyll stability under heat and cold stress.
+Iron and copper stabilize chlorophyll under thermal extremes.

 - Biostimulants and Amino Acids